 Quick Look – StreamLocator

 What is it: A WiFi hub that lets you bypass geo-restrictions on some popular American (and others) streaming services.
-The cost is between £31-£66, depending on the length of your subscription (And you also need to pay the subscription costs for the individual streaming services, though some are free).
+The cost is £64 for the first year (including the hub), then $6.99/month.
+(And you also need to pay the subscription costs for the individual streaming services, though some are free).

 Ease of Use